Bruce Willis: Military interests

 Throughout his film career, Willis has depicted several military characters in films such as In Country, The Siege, Hart's War, Tears of the Sun, Grindhouse, and G.I.
 Joe: Retaliation.
-Growing up in a military family, Willis has donated Girl Scout cookies to the United States armed forces.
+Willis grew up in a military family.
+Willis has donated Girl Scout cookies to the United States armed forces.
 In 2002, Willis's then 8-year-old daughter, Tallulah, suggested that he purchase Girl Scout cookies to send to troops.
 Willis purchased 12,000 boxes of cookies, and they were distributed to sailors aboard USS John F. Kennedy and other troops stationed throughout the Middle East at the time.

 In 2003, Willis visited Iraq as part of the USO tour, singing to the troops with his band, The Accelerators.
 Willis considered joining the military to help fight the second Iraq War, but was deterred by his age.
 It was believed he offered US$1 million to any noncombatant who turned in terrorist leaders Osama bin Laden, Ayman al-Zawahiri, or Abu Musab al-Zarqawi; in the June 2007 issue of Vanity Fair, however, he clarified that the statement was made hypothetically and not meant to be taken literally.
 Willis has also criticized the media for its coverage of the war, complaining that the press was more likely to focus on the negative aspects of the war: